pjbcallaghan/SwiftPokerOnline/README.md

 *Kicker logic is incorrect in some instances*
 During showdown logic, should the 2 strongest players have equal strength pairs as their best hand, or should the 2 strongest players have the same high card as their best hand, instead of choosing their highest card as their kicker, the app will instead compare the combined value of their 3 strongest kicker cards.
 For example, a player with a pair of aces and a queen, jack, and 10 as their kicker cards would incorrectly beat a player with a pair of aces and a king, a 2, and a 3 as their kicker cards.

-Full houses are not evaluated correctly
+Full houses are not evaluated correctly in this version of the app.

 **UI Issues**